Photo credit: Marsh Kove Media

 How will we make your special day memorable?

-You’ll immediately feel welcome and at ease in the simple elegance of the historic Friends Meeting of Washington’s beautiful spaces and gardens.
-Located in Washington DC’s vibrant Dupont Circle neighborhood, our venue is convenient to many nearby hotels and restaurants as well as for your guests arriving from out of town to celebrate your special day.
+Location and Welcome: You’ll immediately feel welcome and at ease in the simple elegance of the historic Friends Meeting of Washington’s beautiful spaces and gardens.
+Located in the vibrant Dupont Circle neighborhood of Washington DC, our wedding venue is convenient to many nearby hotels and restaurants, perfect for your guests arriving from out of town.

-Our friendly staff — both in advance of your wedding and on your special day — will extend our Quaker hospitality to make sure that everyone is comfortable in our spaces.
-We’ll be available as a resource to answer questions as you plan your nuptials and to make sure you have everything you need.
+Friendly and helpful staff: Our staff — both in advance of your wedding and on your special day — will be available to answer questions as you plan your nuptials and to make sure that everyone is comfortable in our spaces.

-Our unique venue is large enough to hold wedding ceremonies of up to 300 people and many couples are able to enjoy the convenience of holding their reception in the same venue.
+A unique and flexible venue: Our spaces are large enough to hold wedding ceremonies of up to 300 people and many couples are able to enjoy the convenience of holding their reception in the same venue.
 If your vision for your wedding is a small intimate gathering, we have spaces perfect for your nuptials as well.

-Despite our urban location, Friends Meeting of Washington offers three beautiful garden spaces that offer couples choices for their wedding day.
+Three beautiful garden spaces to choose from: Despite our urban location in Dupont Circle, Friends Meeting of Washington offers three beautiful garden spaces that offer couples choices for their wedding day.
 Our staff will help you create your vision for how our spaces will fit your special day and our flexible spaces allow for numerous setup options.
 For example, you may choose an indoor ceremony with your reception spilling out into our gardens.
-Or you may choose a garden ceremony and transform them for your reception.
+Or you may choose a garden ceremony and transform them into your reception space once you are married.

 How is our venue unique?